All students are welcome to use Student Learning Services. You may find it particularly useful if you -

 If you are based in the Highlands or Western Isles or you are taking an online programme, please contact us by e-mail email@example.com .
 We will then book you in for a 30 minute drop-in session by e-mail or phone.
 This may occur outside of the advertised drop-in times.
 If you want to discuss a specific assignment, we will ask you to send this in advance of the session.

 We offer a series of study skills workshops.
-Find out what topics, dates and times are available.
+Find out what topics, dates and times are available in Autumn 2017 and Spring 2018.
 The workshops are designed for undergraduate students in their first or second year of study.
 However, any student who feels that they may be useful is welcome to attend.
 The workshops are non-bookable and places are limited.
 If possible, please turn up early to ensure a place.

 These are reserved for students who are having particular difficulties with their studies.
 This includes students who -